bobbyluig/bobbyluig.github.io/_posts/2023-10-23-interesting-magic-squares.md

 ---
 layout: post
 title: "Interesting Magic Squares"
-date: 2023-10-22
+date: 2023-10-23
 ---

 Earlier this year, I visited Barcelona for the first time and saw the magic square on the Sagrada Familia.
 Unlike a normal 4×4 magic square, this one has a magic constant of 33 and a total of 310 combinations that add up to the magic constant.
-I wanted to know if there other magic squares that had even more interesting properties given similar constraints.
+I wanted to know if there were other magic squares that had even more interesting properties given similar constraints.

 ## Trivial and Non-normal